 Numerous strategies commonly employed by attorneys often lead to a DUI case being dismissed or the defendant being acquitted at trial.

 Scott F. Anderson, Attorney at Law is well-versed in a variety of legal tactics that can defeat a DUI charge.
-Our skilled Rolling Meadows DUI attorneys will strive to build a powerful legal defense for you.
+Our skilled Rolling Meadows DUI attorney will strive to build a powerful legal defense for you.
 Call 847-253-3400 for a free consultation.

 Client accused of burglary was acquitted due to our skillful cross examination of eye witness identification.